 In the interest of pure cinema or “proper art” (which James Joyce defines as art which elicits a state of aesthetic arrest), I try to control everything that goes into the film frame.
 Thus in my work I am trying to do something most unusual: to create “proper” art films masquerading as popular films.
 So while I am quoting genres, I am using them not as pastiche, but to create a sense of aesthetic arrest and to insert a female point of view.

-Q: What was your strategy in creating a look for VIVA?
+Q: What was your filmmaking process for this film?

-Q: What were your greatest sources of inspiration while making VIVA?
+Q: What were some of your sources of inspiration for THE LOVE WITCH?